koush/Superuser/README.md

 Add the [local_manifest.xml](https://github.com/phhusson/Superuser/blob/master/local_manifest.xml) to your .repo/local_manifests

 #### Configuring the Package Name
-The Superuser distributed on Google Play is in the package name com.koushikdutta.superuser.
+//The Superuser distributed on Google Play is in the package name com.koushikdutta.superuser.
 To prevent conflicts with the Play store version, the build process changes the package name to com.thirdparty.superuser.
-You can configure this value by setting the following in your vendor makefile or BoardConfig:
+You can configure this value by setting the following in your build.gradle

 ```
-SUPERUSER_PACKAGE := com.mypackagename.superuser
+applicationId "com.thirdparty.superuser"
 ```

 #### Advanced - Embedding Superuser into System Settings